KDE/digikam-doc/color_management/working_space.rst

     digiKam can be set to Convert to Working Space When Color Space Mismatch Occurs

 You can also switch color spaces from within the Image Editor.
-Select the Color Space Convertor that can be accessed from the Tools tab in the Right Sidebar.
+Select the Color Space Converter that can be accessed from the Tools tab in the Right Sidebar.

     .. figure:: images/cm_editor_convert_prorgb.webp
         :alt: